 |Train frequency||1 a day|

-Buffalo, NY to Boston train information with Amtrak:
+Amtrak from Buffalo, NY to Boston train information:

 Traveling east through New England from Buffalo to Boston is relatively easy by train, although it is not an especially quick journey.
 Passengers can choose from either a direct or indirect train.
 On the direct train they have a choice between buying a reserved coach, business class, or a roomette ticket (which comes with a bed to sleep in).
 Trains depart from either Exchange Street Station or Depew Station, with all trains arriving into Boston South Station, although passengers can get off one stop earlier at Back Bay Station if that is more convenient.
 Between the two departing stations, there is typically a train from Buffalo to Boston four times every weekday, with six per day at the weekend.